 The District's net position, or the difference between assets, deferred outflows of resources, deferred inflows of resources, and liabilities, measures the financial health of the organization.
 Over time, increases or decreases in District net position also indicate the relative fiscal sustainability of the policy choices that govern administrative operations.
 It is important to keep these indicators in context with other non-financial factors such as changes in economic conditions, population growth, climate, zoning, or the regulatory environment.
-Since financial statements include a year-over-year comparison, this MD&A presents 3 years of financial information.
-Specific attention is placed on comparing fiscal year (FY) 2016 to FY 2015; however, analysis is provided comparing FY 2015 to FY 2014 when significant.
+Since financial statements include a year-over-year comparison, this Management's Discussion and Analysis (MD&A) presents three years of financial information.
+Specific attention is placed on comparing fiscal year (FY) 2017 to FY 2016; however, analysis is provided comparing FY 2016 to FY 2015 when significant.

-Overall during FY 2016 and FY 2015, the District continued to improve its financial stability.
-Expenditures were managed to ensure the cash flow goals established in its 5-year financial plan were achieved.
+Overall during FY 2017 and FY 2016, the District continued to improve its financial stability by managing expenditures to ensure the cash flow goals established in the 5-year financial plan were achieved, while meeting the challenges of the ongoing drought.
 Coupled with the result of these actions, the District was able to invest in a number of critical infrastructure projects outlined in the Infrastructure Improvement Plan (IIP).
-Unrestricted cash as of June 30, 2016, was \$12,026,409 compared to \$10,688,569 as of June 30, 2015, and \$7,611,896 as of June 30, 2014.